Sauce and sizzle at Prahran Market

 An evening schedule is a first for Sizzlefest and will take place on both the Friday and Saturday.
 These ticketed sessions will give guests the chance to enjoy the Market Square and Mezzanine areas at night, with pop-up BBQ food stalls, drinks in the beer garden, live music and street performers.
 The menu will have a different offering each night.

-The annual Sausage Tasting Competition will take place, but this year it will be a little different.
-Running over three ticketed sessions, each guest will receive a plate with samples of sausages from Bracher Arcade meat hall traders, which you can try before casting your vote on which one you think should be named Sausage of the Year.
+The annual Sausage Tasting Competition will also take place.
+However, this year it will be a little different.
+Running over three ticketed sessions, each guest will receive a plate with samples of sausages from Bracher Arcade meat hall traders.
+You then taste them before casting your vote on which one you think should be named Sausage of the Year.

-Tickets for the annual Sausage Tasting Competition and the Friday/Saturday evening sessions will be available via the Prahran Market website soon.
+Tickets for the Sausage Tasting Competition and evening sessions will be available via the Prahran Market website.